 The first thing to ask yourself is: Where is your TV going to go?
 If you’re wall mounting your TV, a cable and power management kit is a great way to make that install look clean.
 It helps you route your cables and power from near the floor, up through the wall to where your TV is mounted.

 If you are setting your TV on a stand, we recommend securing it so it doesn’t tip over by accident.
 Whether it is a stray pillow hitting the TV or, worse, an earthquake, having a security strap is good protection against unknowns.
-There are many security straps available to help you do this.

 Finally, if you don’t already have one, we recommend a surge protector or power strip to plug all your expensive electronics into.
-These not only let you plug everything into one place, but will protect your electronics from electrical spikes and surges.
+These not only let you plug everything into one place, but will also protect your electronics from electrical spikes and surges.

-First, go into the part of the TV’s menu which lets you choose the picture mode.
+First, go into the part of the TV’s menu that lets you choose the picture mode.
 For the most accurate picture select the Movie or Cinema preset.
 Some TVs have separate options for bright and dark rooms.
-Adjust the backlight and brightness settings will also make the picture brighter.
-The Vivid and Sports modes are very bright, but the colors aren’t very accurate and the intense picture can wear on you in time.
+Adjusting the backlight and brightness settings will also make the picture brighter.
+The Vivid and Sports modes are usually very bright, but the colors aren’t very accurate and the intense picture can wear on you in time.
 If you want the right balance between vividness and accuracy, the standard setting is the way to go.

-Another key setting to adjust is motion smoothing, we recommend you turn this off.
+Another key setting to adjust is motion smoothing — we recommend you turn this off.
 If you don’t, you’ll see image processing that makes the shows and movies you watch look like a soap opera.
 This is the number one complaint new TV buyers have and it is an easy fix.

 Before you start setting up your TV, remember to plan ahead.
 Making a list and gathering everything together will streamline your installation process once you have started.
 Having a friend around is always a great idea too, especially for unboxing and placing or wall mounting the TV.